 On radio he has sung, acted and was interviewed on all the BBC stations, Classic FM and on national channels around the world; most notably on Radio 3 (Spain), RAI Radio 3 (Italy) and Radio New Zealand.
 As film and TV actor he was cast in major projects for the BBC and Universal Pictures, by directors like Alfonso Cuarón and Pete Hewitt.
 Ernesto has often been interviewed on RAI 3 (Italian national television) about his stage work.
 He is interviewed and performs, alongside the world’s leading countertenors, in the documentary “Heavenly Voices – The Legacy of Farinelli” (2013).
 He was testimonial for the 2015 House of Fraser lipstick campaign in the UK and is one of the leads in “Symphony To a Lost Generation” (2016), the world’s first feature length holografic opera.
 As voiceover artist he has worked for Oscar winners James Ivory, Ridley Scott and Kevin Spacey.

 For the past ten years he has been lending his wide vocal range to experimental music.
-“Madame E”, a record co-written and sung by Ernesto, was released in January 2017.
 2016 saw the release of “Devotional Songs“, the critically acclaimed album (among the best of the year for the Wire, the Quietus and other specialised press) and live show, written for him by electronic producer Shackleton.
 Earlier last year Ernesto performed his new one man entertainment, “One Life To Live!“, at the National Theatres of Germany and Italy.
 He sings a repertoire written especially for him by up and coming composers like Othon (with Marc Almond as frequent collaborator) and Adam Donen.
 He is singer/songwriter of the prog-rock band Almagest!, with which he tours extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.
-Tomasini boasts collaborations with the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), the Resonance Radio Orchestra and Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni).
+Tomasini boasts collaborations with the late “father of industrial music” Peter Christopherson (founder of Coil, Psychic TV, Throbbing Gristle), Julia Kent (Antony & the Johnsons), Andrew Liles (Nurse With Wound), the Resonance Radio Orchestra, Man Parrish and Current 93 (he was special guest at their first Queen Elizabeth Hall concert, alongside Anohni).
 He has sung his repertoire in London venues like the Royal Albert Hall (main house and Elgar Room), Purcell Room, National Theatre, Roundhouse, Cadogan Hall, Tate Britain, National Portrait Gallery, and in historical theatres around the world.
-As a recording artist he sings on twelve albums, four singles, four music videos and on the soundtrack of a film by Bruce LaBruce.
+As a recording artist he sings on thirteen albums, four singles, four music videos and on the soundtrack of a film by Bruce LaBruce.
 (For more details see the DISCOGRAPHY page on this site).